On the Estimation of Entropy in the FastICA Algorithm: Example

 As is shown in Section~\ref{secProofs}, for sufficiently small $c$, the approximation for the density $\hat f_0$ (given in~ \eqref{eqhatf0}) is ``close to'' $f_0$ (given in~\eqref{eqf0}), and the speed of convergence is of order $c^2$ for $c \rightarrow 0$.
 Therefore, it is our belief (backed up by computational experiments) that the majority of the loss of accuracy occurs in the approximation step where the surrogate $f_0$ is used instead of $f$, rather than in the later estimation steps for $J[\hat f_0]$ and $\hat J^\ast(y)$.
 This can be seen by comparing numerically the contrast functions $J[f]$, $J[f_0]$ and $\hat J^\ast(y)$ (shown in Figure~\ref{figObjectives}), and by comparing the densities $f$, $f_0$ and $\hat f_0$.
 Here, $J[f_0]$ and $\hat J^\ast(y)$ give similar directions for the maximum, and these differ significantly from the location of the maximum of $J[f]$.
 This is a fundamental theoretical problem with the fastICA method, and is not a result of computational or implementation issues with \texttt{fastICA}.
+In particular, the fact that the dotted vertical line in Figure~\ref{figObjectives} is at the maximum of $\hat J^\ast(y)$ indicates that the effect is not a convergence problem in the \texttt{fastICA} implementation.